-First, a little history: These easy rice pudding recipes have a long tradition dating from Medieval and Roman times, when boiled rice and milk "pottages" were associated with easy digestion and good nutrition.
+First, a little history: These easy rice pudding recipes have a long tradition dating from Roman and Medieval times, when boiled rice and milk "pottages" were associated with easy digestion and good nutrition.

 European-style baked dessert puddings were first made in the early 1600s.
 They were sometimes flavored with almonds, nutmeg, and other spices, but were not made as sweet as today's puddings.

 Rice makes a delicious homemade dessert that can serve as an excellent compliment to any meal, it's economical (often called a Poor Man's Pudding), and it's good for you too.
 You'll love its rich, creamy taste, and it's totally delicious when topped with homemade preserves.

 Mom's Recipe Scrapbooks (c.
 1920s)